Updated February 2024

 - a valid green card (or equivalent valid proof of status in the United States)

-NEXUS, and FAST Programs to Enter Canada
+NEXUS, and FAST Programs to Cross into Canada

 Permanent residents of the U.S. who are members of the NEXUS or FAST programs must travel with a passport and proof of permanent residence, and may be asked to present these documents to the officer upon arrival at the border.